John McCain Offers Sassy Response When Asked If He'd Support Rex Tillerson

 Asked by reporters Wednesday if he would support Trump’s nomination of the oil tycoon, a friend of Russia, McCain quipped: “Sure ― there’s also a realistic scenario that pigs fly.”

-McCain stopped shy of promising to vote against Trump’s pick for America’s top diplomat.
+McCain stopped shy of promising to vote against Trump’s pick for America’s top diplomat, and his spokeswoman Rachael Dean later clarified that her boss was joking with his comment.

+“He has repeatedly said that he has concerns regarding Mr. Tillerson’s nomination, but has made no decision,” she wrote in an email.

 Hoping to alleviate concerns about his ties to Russia in advance of an upcoming confirmation hearing, Tillerson met with lawmakers from both parties on Wednesday.
 McCain and Tillerson had a meeting scheduled for Wednesday afternoon.